ZuluChuk/EnvoyTest/README.md

 ## Tasks
 ### 1. Create product list page
+* Create a full width page with a header, a footer and a main section in index.html.
+*The main section should contain a content section and a sidebar.
+* Set the width of the content section to 70% and the sidebar section to 30%.
-* Create a page with at least 3 products
+* Content section should be populated with at least 3 products using grid view
 * For each product include image thumbnail, product name, product price and 'view more' button - linked to `product.html`
 * Images are located in img folder
 * It should be fully responsive